 Under s 61F(2) of the BCIIP Act, the Commissioner must conduct the examination of the person named on the issued Examination Notice (under s 61C).
-Under ss 61F(4) and 61F(5) the Commissioner may require the examinee to answer questions under Oath or Affirmation.
+Under ss 61F(4) and 61F(5) the Commissioner may require the examinee to answer questions under oath/affirmation.